 - We require students to wear uniforms, and provide shirts annually to students free of cost.

-- We are currently offering two additional hours per day for students who are credit deficient.
+- We are currently offering three additional hours per day for students who are credit deficient.
 This program affects 30 students daily.

 - All students meet annually for the development of an individualized learning plan.
 This meeting highlights student performance and goals.